Mets starting pitcher Sean Manaea reacts after closing out the...

 On the cusp of clinching again, the Mets are approaching a feat achieved by none of their predecessors: celebrating at Citi Field.

 These Mets are within a game of that.
-They beat the Phillies, 7-2, Tuesday night in Game 3 of the NL Division Series, taking a 2-games-to-1 lead in the best-of-five matchup for the right to advance to the NL Championship Series.
+They beat the Phillies, 7-2, Tuesday night in Game 3 of this NL Division Series.
+They own a 2-games-to-1 lead in the best-of-five matchup for the right to advance to the Championship Series.

 If needed, Game 5 would be Friday in Philadelphia.

-Manaea parlayed good pitching with a bit of good fortune for one of his best starts of the season.
+He spun a seven-plus inning masterpiece, parlaying good pitching with a bit of good fortune.
 He scattered three hits and two walks (and two hit-by-pitches) and struck out six.

-Moments later, the game was in doubt for the last time.
-Philadelphia scratched across a couple of runs against Maton and Ryne Stanek, and the sold-out crowd of 44,093 fell silent.
-Alonso encouraged fans to wake up again, repeatedly raising his glove arm, a gesture to which they responded.
-Stanek got Bohm to fly out softly to centerfield.
+The game was in doubt briefly in the eighth, when the Phillies rallied for a pair of runs against Phil Maton and Ryne Stanek.
+The crowd fell silent.
+Alonso encouraged fans to wake up again, repeatedly raising his glove arm, a gesture to which they responded by getting back on their feet and cheering.
+Stanek got Alec Bohm to fly out softly to centerfield.

 SUBSCRIBE